StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 17.

-Super-Planckian far-field radiative heat transfer (
+Super-Planckian far-field radiative heat transfer (PDF)

 V. Fernández-Hurtado, A. I. Fernández-Domínguez, J. Feist, F. J. García-Vidal, and J. C. Cuevas